 Do you prefer reading the book or watching the film?
 Let me know in the comments section below!

-And of course, you can watch the full movie on YouTube, download the film on the Google Play store, or watch for free on Amazon Prime with a 30-day trial.
+And of course, you can rent the full movie on Amazon Prime, or watch for free with a 30 day trial of Amazon Prime Video.

 Further Reading About Where The Beach Movie Was Filmed